gkoulouras/UniProt-annotation-retriever/README.md

 # Subcellular Annotation Downloader
-<b>Subcellular Annotation Downloader:</b> A standalone software tool for the easy download of subcellular annotation from UniProt database in a format ready to be used by Perseus software platform
+<b>Description:</b> A standalone software tool for downloading subcellular annotation from UniProt database.
+The output format is compatible with the [Perseus software platform](https://maxquant.net/perseus/)

 <b>Description:</b>